-1. Select Options-Audio from the menu.
+- Select Options-Audio from the menu.

 The Audio Options dialog box appears.

-- 2. Click the Drivers tab in the Audio Options dialog box. - 3.
-In the Output Drivers field, select the drivers you want enabled.
-All enabled drivers appear highlighted.
-Be sure to enable the driver of the audio device connected to your speakers or headphones. - 4.
-Click OK.
+- 2. Click the Drivers tab in the Audio Options dialog box.

+- 3. In the Output Drivers field, check the drivers you want enabled.
+All enabled drivers appear with a checkbox filled in.
+Be sure to enable the driver of the audio device connected to your speakers or headphones.

+- 4. Click OK.